Anaheim Dog Bites Lawyer

 Common Dog Bite Injuries

-While this is not an exhaustive list, here are the types of injuries we typically handle:
+While this is not an exhaustive list, here are the types of injuries we typically handle in our cases:

 Puncture Wounds & Lacerations